Table of Contents:

 What format must these records be kept in?

 The Kenyan government ensures that these records are kept for 7 years.
 However, depending on the document being kept, this can be in either physical (usually paper) or electronic form.

-Legally, digital documents (emails and e-documents, for example) are considered an appropriate form of accounting record if they were generated, sent or received in that format, if the origin, destination and date can be surmised by that document and also that the digital format accurately represents the information found therein.
+Kenya’s corporate law states that digital documents (emails and e-documents, for example) are considered an appropriate form of accounting record if they were generated, sent, or received in that format, if the origin, destination, and date can be surmised by that document and also that the digital format accurately represents the information found therein.

 At first read, that might seem complicated.
-So, lets simplify it.
-Digital records can be kept digital if they were so when they were created, if there is a time stamp on them and so long as they are accurate.
+So, let’s simplify it.
+Digital records can be kept digital if, they were so when they were created, there is a time stamp on them and, so long as they are accurate.